openstack-archive/tripleo-docs/doc/source/install/introduction/architecture.rst

 overcloud, and the smaller machines run less demanding services, such as Keystone.

-The version of TripleO included in |project| is capable of handling flavors in two different modes.
+|project| is capable of handling flavors in two different modes.

 The simpler PoC (Proof of Concept) mode is intended to enable new users to experiment, without worrying about matching hardware profiles.
 In this mode,